iitbmartian/erc_unity_project/README.md

 ## 🛠 Troubleshooting

-- **No data in RViz2:** Check if ROS TCP Endpoint is running on correct IP/port, and correct topic is selected
+- **No data in RViz2:** Check if ROS TCP Endpoint is running on correct IP/port, and correct topic is selected.
+For more help refer to [ROS Unity Integration](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main/tutorials/ros_unity_integration).
 - **Simulation lagging:** Try reducing the frame rate and publishing frequency to ros2